-It will always take a great deal of time and perseverance to deal with a habit that was a long time in the making.
+It will always take a great deal of time and perseverance to deal with a drinking or substance habit that was a long time in the making.

 Three stages can be identified as being part of the private rehab course, the first being the detox itself, followed by therapy and counselling to address the causes of addiction and then the aftercare element which seeks to engage with matters over the longer term.

 Upon completing your detox, you’ll be in the safe hands of the clinicians who will guide you through the therapeutic process.
-You may find yourself in individual counselling sessions or in group Behavioural Therapy, which seeks to help you understand the reasons for your addiction.
+The best way to proceed here may be group sessions or on an individual counselling basis, or both, as a means to unlock the reasons for your original addiction.